Have you heard of the Museum of the Bible? What is it and what can you see inside?

 If your device is run by Android, you can download Heroes from Google Play.
-It is compatible on Android 7 and above.
+It is compatible with Android 7 and above.

-If your device is operated by Apple, download the game from App Store.
+If your device is operated by Apple, download the game from the App Store.

 Can you play it in your native language?

-As of now, Heroes is translated in these languages:
+As of September 2022 this article was written, Heroes has been translated in these languages:

 - Bahasa Melayu

-What if your language is not in the list?
+What if your language is not on the list?